|

 - Returning symptoms of depression

-To minimize this process, many physicians recommend a slow taper process.
+To minimize these issues many physicians recommend a slow taper process.
 However, after long-term use, avoiding any ramifications is not always possible.